chengxuyuanyiniu/MetalSamples/README.md

 # MetalSamples
-Here, you'll find in-depth tutorials, code samples, and practical examples demonstrating how to use Apple's Metal API for high-performance graphics rendering and data-parallel computation.
+Here, you'll find in-depth tutorials, code samples, and practical examples demonstrating how to use Apple's Metal API.

 Projects